MariaMengozzi/pc-2022/Activity-02/notes.md

 how represent here the behavior of each node? it permits to have variable of two types: **context** is at the node level, **global** that can be accessed by every node

-sense update my believe of the world state, by the variable used. this is update each period of time (with polling with different rate)
+sense update my belief of the world state, by the variable used. this is update each period of time (with polling with different rate)

 plan, decide what to do. it is designed upon the flow.  we have two blocks that triggered an events. these blocks are concurrent each other and evaluate if the lamp needs to be turned on or off. if the events is related to the block, the block fire the result so the flow is managed normally, so it continue its flows